Everything You Need to Know About RDF

 attribute to indicate that the contents of an element are to be interpreted in a special way.
 In this case, the rdf:parseType="Collection"

-attribute indicates that the enclosed elements are to be used to create the corresponding list structure in the RDF graph
+attribute indicates that the enclosed elements are to be used to create the corresponding list structure in the graph

 Semantic Web practitioners found it very difficult to deal with large amounts of triples for application development.
-There are lots of reasons that you would want to segment different subsets of triples from each other (simplified access control, simplified updating, trust, etc.), and vanilla RDF made segmentation tedious.
+There are lots of reasons that you would want to segment different subsets of triples from each other (simplified access control, simplified updating, trust, etc.), and vanilla made segmentation tedious.

 Named Graphs

 At first the community tried using reification to solve this data segmentation problem, but today everyone has converged on using named graphs.
-A Named Graph is a collection of RDF statement that are given an identifier (URI).
+A Named Graph is a collection of statement that are given an identifier (URI).
 When referring to triple in a name graph we often use a 4-tuple notation (often referred to as quad) instead of the standard 3-tuple one:

 <Named Graph>, <Subject>, <Predicate>, <Object>